Narrative Lectionary for the Sixth Sunday of Easter, Year Three

 Fast forward to today: Here we stand at the 500th anniversary of the Protestant Reformation, when Martin Luther determined to call the church back to accountability in the gospel, to rid God’s people of extraneous and burdensome practices that he felt ran counter to the teachings of Jesus.
 Not surprisingly, things changed in both expected and unexpected ways.
 The ripples of the Reformation were powerful and spread throughout the world as things changed.

-The world is still changing, and the church (sadly), has not learned from history.
-We still tend to look backwards, to complexify structures, and to put burdens on those new to the faith that seem quite unnecessary and cumbersome.
 We’ve come a long way, but humankind’s broken nature causes us to take a few steps back before we can move forward again.
 We lose sight of the heart of the gospel; in short, we lose sight of Jesus, and see through foggy, fuzzy lenses of nostalgia and need to preserve our institutions and past, we will not be able to welcome the stranger, embrace the new, and release that which needs to be let go.

 Maybe we would all do well to repeat frequently these words of Paul from our lesson: “For through the law I died to the law, so that I might live to God.
 I have been crucified with Christ; and it is no longer I who live, but it is Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me” (Galatians 2:19-20).
 Let us live by faith in Christ and move forward in faith.